mtanneryd/ef-bulk-operations/README.md

 A nuget package that extends the DbContext in EF6 with bulk operations for both inserts and updates.

-## Project status
-### 2020-06-15
-I'm currently working on the 1.5 release.
-It is planned to contain an improved BulkSelect where it will be possible to identify the rows using join operations.

 ## Getting Started

 ### Background